A – L

 Fungus

-Athlete’s foot and fungal nails are the most common types of foot fungus.
-The fungus usually attacks the feet because shoes create a warm, dark, and humid environment which encourages fungus growth.
-The warmth and dampness of areas around swimming pools, showers, and locker rooms, are also breeding grounds for fungi.
-Other conditions, such as malfunctions of the sweat mechanism, reaction to dyes or adhesives in shoes, eczema, and psoriasis, also may mimic Athlete’s foot.
+Athlete’s foot and fungal nails are the most common types of fungal infections of the foot.
+The fungus usually attacks the feet because shoes create a warm, dark, and humid environment which encourages fungal growth.
+The warmth and dampness of areas around swimming pools, showers, and locker rooms, are also breeding grounds for fungus.
+Other conditions, such as reaction to dyes or adhesives in shoes, eczema, and psoriasis, may mimic Athlete’s foot.
+Fungal infections are treated with topical and/or oral antifungal medications, laser treatment, and good daily foot hygiene.

 Gangrene